ritvikmath/jekyll-now/_posts/2017-4-23-Gun_Violence_in_USA.md

 We have looked at data so far by month and state, but let us take a step back now and look at montly trends regardless of state.
 We will answer two questions.

 The first question we ask is how occurences of gun murders change by month.
 In which months do the most deaths occur?
 The least?
+Note that for the following two bar graphs, we look at data from 2000 and beyond in order to understand the most recent trends.

 Let's turn to the data!